FejixGUI/fejix/docs/notes/code_style.md

 - unordered
 - list

 1. ordered
 2. list

+- This item spans
+    multiple lines.

+- Please, put empty lines between such items.

 - This is an item of an unordered list.

-    + this is an item of an ordered list.
+    + this is an item of a nested unordered list.

+        ++ this item is nested even further

 ```